-Major assessment: Senior English Majors will refine one of the following, which were started in earlier English coursework: a scholarly paper that examines a topic in American, English or world literature; a collection of original short stories; a collection of original poems; or a novella.
+Major assessment: Senior English Majors will refine one of the following, which was started in earlier English coursework: a scholarly paper that examines a topic in American, English or world literature; a collection of original short stories; a collection of original poems; or a novella.
 The drafts will be refined in conjunction with EN 485, Senior Thesis.
 Majors must also take the ETS (Educational Testing Service) English examination and are responsible for scheduling, taking, and paying for the exam.
-English Secondary Education Certification candidates should refer to the Teacher Education Handbook for other major assessment requirements.
+English Secondary Education Certification candidates should refer to